Kong/docs.konghq.com/app/konnect/private-connections/aws-privatelink.md

 1. Repeat steps 1-7 for `GLOBAL` Konnect geographical region to make Global API requests.

 1. Konnect Admin API requests or [decK](/deck/) commands from dataplane nodes can be made now.
+Konnect API requests for other regional entities such as Portal can also be made now.

 {% endnavtab %}
 {% endnavtabs %}